kineticquant/OSRS-Gear-Randomizer/readme.md

 # About Project
 This is just a fun web app which generates random builds by rolls/slots.
 It was just a quick, fun side project for me inspired by others using their own roll utilities.
 With theirs not being open source, I decided to make and share my own.

+Hosted on Cloudflare - Use for free at: https://osrs-gear-randomizer.pages.dev/

 In developing this, I found the OSRSBox API has been offline for quite some time, likely abandoned.
 As such, the items list is outdated by a few years, so I've created utilities to cross-compare off their items list to get all missing items into new finalized lists (see Utils section).

 Built in: